danwing/cidfi/draft-wing-cidfi.md

 ~~~~~
 {: artwork-align="center"}

+Because multiple QUIC clients will use the same incoming Destination
+CID on their own UDP 4-tuple, the STUN Indication message also allows
-Once the CIDFI-aware network element sees the nonce on a UDP 4-tuple
+the CIDFI network element to distinguish which UDP 4-tuple belongs to
-it only informs the same CIDFI client to which it issued that nonce
-of activity on that 4-tuple and only allows CID mapping for that
-same UDP 4-tuple.
-This restriction prevents an attacker (who
-sees that Nonce value being transmitted in the victim's STUN packet) from
-transmitting that victim's Nonce on the attacker's own UDP 4-tuple
-and learning or changing information about traffic within the
-victim's UDP 4-tuple.

-To prevent replay attacks, the Nonce is usable only once by a CIDFI
-network element and MUST NOT be used to authenticate a different UDP
-4-tuple.
-Whenever the connection is migrated ({{Section 9 of QUIC}})
-the client additionally has to obtain a fresh Nonce and HMAC secret
-from its CIDFI network element.
+each CIDFI client.

-To reduce CIDFI set-up time, this STUN Indication MAY be sent at the
+To reduce CIDFI set-up time the client STUN Indication MAY be sent at
-same time as the QUIC Initial packet, especially if the client
+the same time as the QUIC Initial packet, which is encouraged
-remembers the server supports CIDFI (0-RTT).
+if the client remembers the server supports CIDFI (0-RTT).

+To prevent replay attacks, the Nonce is usable only for authenticating
+one UDP 4-tuple.
+When the connection is migrated ({{Section 9 of
+QUIC}}) the CIDFI network element won't apply any CIDFI behavior to
+that newly-migrated connection.
+The client will have to restart
+CIDFI procedures at the beginning ({{attach}}).

 ### STUN CIDFI-NONCE Attribute